 - How much liquid capital do you need to maintain to cover the franchise until you break even or see a positive return on investment?

-- How much are the ongoing franchise fees?
+- What are the ongoing franchise fees?

 - What are the royalty expectations?